JesusHdez960717/winter_framework/vs.md

 where you will find ALL possible use cases with their example.

 If there is something wrong or a bug, feel free to create an issue (and even it's PR)

+### What's next

+In the future we will be doing:
+- More tests to expand the possibles use cases
+- Add a validation for async
+- Add a mixin/abstract class for manual validations in case you don't wanna use the annotations system
+- Extension to call `.valid()` or similar in any object and have it validated
+- The ability to throw an exception (default configured )